 According to Rettig, in order for the IRS to establish a system for sending out monthly benefits, the agency will need to hire at minimum 300 to 500 employees to deal with the increased volume of calls, oversee investigations of fraud and build out a web portal for the benefit by July 1.
 Under the financing guidelines outlined in the American Rescue Plan, Rettig says the estimated cost will be around $391 million.

 "We have to create an entirely new structure for the Internal Revenue Service.
 We are not historically a benefits delivery federal agency," Rettig said on Tuesday.
 "It's a challenge to do it by July 1."

 The substantial challenge that comes with preparing the IRS to dole out benefits is why some experts have suggested delegating benefit distribution to the Social Security Administration, which already has the infrastructure for sending out checks to millions of people each month.

-Another challenge facing the IRS is ensuring families have an easy way to opt out if they would rather receive a lump sum payment as a tax refund rather than half of it as a monthly payment, particularly because many of those families may no have consistent internet access.
-Rettig addressed this concern during the hearing, saying “If people do not have broadband, they’ll end up needing to deal with us through paper sources,” either via the U.S. Postal Service or in-person at their nearest IRS agency.
+Another challenge facing the IRS is ensuring families have an easy way to opt out if they would rather receive a lump sum payment as a tax refund rather than half of it as a monthly payment, particularly because many of those families may not have consistent internet access.
+Rettig addressed this concern during the hearing, saying "If people do not have broadband, they'll end up needing to deal with us through paper sources," either via the U.S. Postal Service or in-person at their nearest IRS agency.